By Jacqueline Gwynne

 The one legal model that is working is the Nordic Model which has been operating in Sweden since 1999 and more recently in France.
 The Nordic Model acts to end the demand for the sex trade.
 It criminalises sex traffickers, pimps, brothel owners and men buying sex.
 Women are provided with training, rehabilitation and services for drug treatment, counselling, housing and financial support so they can return to a life of safety and normalcy.

 Buying sex is not a human right.
 Men are not entitled to sexually exploit women and nothing will ever justify this.

+This article was first published on 25 January 2017.
 Read more of Jacqueline’s experience in “Prostitution Narratives” edited by Melinda Tankard Reist and Caroline Norma available from Spinifex Press.